All companies

 2. Supply-chain advantage is durable in scarce-hardware markets.
 GPU supply will remain constrained for the foreseeable future; platforms with privileged hardware access can deliver cost advantages that pure-software optimization cannot match.

 3. Behavioral pricing nudges (running vs idle differential) can shape customer behavior without negotiation.
 RunPod’s Volume Disk 2× idle premium is a smart UX choice that nudges deletion without enforcing it — a model other usage-based products should consider for accumulated-cost SKUs.
+The same discipline shows in RunPod’s 2026-07-06 Serverless reprice, which moved per-second flex rates toward the equivalent per-hour Pod card rather than letting the two metering models drift apart — when one platform sells the same silicon at per-hour, per-second, and per-request granularities, the rate ladders have to be kept in rough alignment or arbitrage and buyer confusion follow, so multi-metering usage-based platforms should expect periodic reprices whose real purpose is convergence, not headline cuts.

 Sources